schollz/find3/doc/api.md

 >
 > The GPS coordinates are optional.
 If submitted, they will be saved in a database with the location (if provided) and the sensor data.
 >
+> Also, optionally you can add the query parameter `?justsave=1` which will prevent the server from doing any classification on the incoming data.
+>
 > **Response**
 >
 ```